 Weight Training for Seniors - Exercises and Safety Tips

-▶ Staying active and practicing weight training as you age is critical for a long and healthy life.
+Staying active and practicing basic weight exercises as you age is critical for a long and healthy life.

 But if that's the case, why are 61% of adults over the age of 65 not getting the recommended minimum amount of exercise?